China's recurves flex their muscles at Asia Cup qualification

 PR China women's recurve team 2023

-Nevertheless, it was a big statement of intent from a nation that has already made its impact felt on this year's Hyundai World Cup circuit, after a quiet couple of years internationally.
 China missed out on Olympic medals at Rio 2016 and Tokyo 2020, and has invested heavily in archery talent on the road to Paris next year.

-"In the second half I had a bit of a rough start.
+“I feel that my overall performance today was consistent and solid,” he said, matter-of-factly.
+“In the second half, I had a bit of a rough start.
 However, I started to focus on self-adjustment, slowing down my pace and gradually stabilising.
-After a few adjustments, I found myself improving steadily."
+After a few adjustments, I found myself improving steadily.”

-"My goal for this year is the World Championships, and I hope to secure a spot in the Olympics successfully."
+“My goal for this year is the world championships, and I hope to secure a spot in the Olympics successfully.”

-Korea's 18-year-old Jo Suhye, whose only previous international experience was at an Asia Cup stage in the UAE last year, finished top of the women's recurve field with 674, a single point ahead of Jo Hanyi, also of Korea and just 15 years old.
+Korean 18-year-old Jo Suhye, whose only previous international experience was at an Asia Cup stage in the United Arab Emirates last year, led the recurve women's recurve field with 674, a single point ahead of Jo Hanyi, also of Korea and just 15 years old.
+The seeding will likely set up some major Korea-China battles in the last eight of the individual competition.

 Top seeds: Singapore 2023